maxammann/blog/content/posts/2024-10-15-security-privacy-disclosure-nrw/index.md

 Alternatively, verification of the card number could also be ensured via a data query in the backend.
-However, this alternative harbors data protection risks, as both the name and card number can be guessed by a brute force attack. can be guessed.
-This means that an attacker could find out who has an honorary card without having access to have access to QR codes.
+However, this alternative harbors data protection risks, as both the name and card number can be guessed by a brute force attack.
+This means that an attacker could find out who has a volunteer card without having access to QR codes.

 A final alternative would be to use a secure open-source solution like the [entitlementcard](https://github.com/digitalfabrik/entitlementcard) project that has correctly identified and mitigates these attacks in its threat model.